IMF urges Japan to stick to two-stage sales tax hike

 The central bank has unleashed an intense burst of stimulus to end 15 years of deflation, promising to double the supply of money to achieve its 2 percent inflation target in two years.

-Its strategy rests on buying around 7.5 trillion yen (49 billion pounds) of long-term government bonds per month, as well as risky assets like corporate bonds and trust funds investing in stocks and property.
+Its strategy rests on buying around 7.5 trillion yen ($76 billion) of long-term government bonds per month, as well as risky assets like corporate bonds and trust funds investing in stocks and property.

 The IMF said expectations of inflation are rising, a sign the government's efforts are working so far.
 But the test will be whether markets will eventually expect inflation to reach the government's 2 percent target, Jerry Schiff, the IMF's mission chief to Japan, said in an interview.